DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Compute-Services/AWS-Lambda.md

 ---

 ## ⚙️ 3.
 How Does It Work?
+1. **Trigger/Event:**

-1. **Trigger/Event Source** (like S3 upload, API call, or scheduled CloudWatch event) invokes Lambda.
+   * Lambda is invoked automatically by an event (e.g., an S3 upload, API Gateway request, or CloudWatch event).

-2. **Lambda receives the event**, executes your function code in an isolated container.
-3. **Scales automatically** — Lambda launches as many parallel instances as needed.
-4. **Stops automatically** when execution completes — you pay only for compute time.
+2. **Execution:**

+   * AWS runs your function code in a secure, temporary container with allocated memory and CPU.

+3. **Scaling:**

+   * Lambda automatically creates more instances of the function if multiple events occur simultaneously.

+4. **Completion:**

+   * Once execution finishes, AWS shuts down the container.
+You’re charged only for the execution time.

+👉 **In simple terms:**
+**Event triggers function → AWS runs code → Scales automatically → Stops when done → Pay only for use.**

 ---